So You Think You Can Forage? Thinking about “where to go mushroom hunting near me?”

 Where to Go

 The interesting thing about fungi is that they can be found almost anywhere.
-Parks, backyard lawns, gravel roads, road shoulders, pastures and forests.
+Parks, backyard lawns, gravel roads, road shoulders, pastures, river bottoms, and forest areas.

 If you’re going on a walk in the woods with the purpose of hunting for mushrooms, the national and state parks of Washington State are a great place to start.
 Find a trail and take a hike!
 Just like anything else: location, location, location.

-Mushroom species vary significantly by region, so learning about what types of mushrooms grow in your area will enable a better informed and more successful forage.
+Mushroom species vary significantly by region, so learning about what types of mushrooms grow in a particular area will enable a better informed and more successful forage.

 To help provide some direction if this is your first mushroom season, below are four areas across Washington State where you’ll likely find some edible mushrooms.